Ormica-LLC/mbh/src/pages/index.md

         content: >
           I can help you get rid of the headache of understanding the current value of your house now and help you sell it with a great price tag.
-          Let me help you, click the button below and get your FREE house calculation.
+          Let me help you, click the button below and will send you the FREE calculation for your house.
         actions:
           - label: Get FREE Calculation
             url: /contact